HosseinMasoudi/ChurnModel/README.md

-# ChurnModel
-Absolutely!
-Here's a polished and professional version of your README `README.md` text, based on our full project history and the points you provided:

----

 ##  Customer Churn Classification Project

 This is my **final project** from a machine learning course, where I applied everything I learned by building a real-world churn prediction system.